YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Introduction.md

   <ImageCard
     image="https://s2.loli.net/2023/07/20/N6sOS9ea5xwfn8t.jpg"
     title="TAC/TACZ (Timeless and Classic Guns)"
-    description="It can perfectly be compatible with the gun-holding, reloading, aiming, firing and many other actions of this mod." href="/"
+    description="Perfectly compatible with the gun-holding, reloading, aiming, firing and many other motions of this mod." href="/"
   />
   <ImageCard
     image="https://s2.loli.net/2024/02/14/71QyVR6NSHmbdo3.jpg"
     title="Carry On"
-    description="It can play the corresponding animation when the player picks up other blocks or entities.
-The Carry On mod of versions 1.19.2 and 1.20 can even pick up players, so you can cultivate feelings with your friends on the server." href="/"
+    description="Capable of playing the corresponding animation when the player picks up other blocks or entities.
+With the Carry On mod for Minecraft 1.19.2 and 1.20 you can even pick up other players, so you can cultivate feelings with your friends on the server." href="/"
   />
   <ImageCard
     image="https://s2.loli.net/2024/02/14/LfQxMCZKNAtzsOG.jpg"
     title="SlashBlade"
-    description="It can render specific main and off-hand Slash Blades.
+    description="Capable of rendering some specific main and off-hand Slash Blades.
 Version 2.3.0 adds compatibility with SlashBlade animations, with 33 new animations.
 You can refer to the slashblade.animation.json file of the default model." href="/"
   />
   <ImageCard